White Sox vs. Red Sox Player Props Betting Odds

 Vaughn Stats

-- Vaughn hopes to build on a three-game hitting streak in this matchup.
-In his last five games he is hitting .200 with two home runs, two walks and three RBI.
+- Vaughn has recorded a base hit in four straight games.
+In his last five games he is hitting .263 with two home runs, a walk and three RBI.

 Vaughn Recent Games